ABOUT THE ALCHEMICAL

 About 104 W 14 St.

-As of August 2014, The Alchemical occupies the full third floor, and later added the back of the second floor of a charming five story building.
+As of August 2014, The Alchemical occupies the full third floor, and later added the back of the first & second floor of a charming five story building.
 Conveniently located on West Fourteenth Street, between Sixth and Seventh Avenues.
 We welcome rehearsals, castings, readings, fashion event, art events, etc. Our studios are also great for photo shoots, offering lots of natural light.
 We salvaged the old tin ceilings throught the space, which are now painted white.
 Studio A, the signature white-box performance theatre, comfortably seats 70, with full theatre lighting and modular platforms which accomplish an array of seating and staging configurations.

 The Alchemical Theatre Laboratory name has a history that dates from 1981.
 The Alchemical was an important part of the East Village independent arts scene: first in a basement on E. 9 St. (hosting artists like John Zorn and The Improvisers Network) and then on E. 13 St., presenting the first East Village Jazz Festival, a swingin’ poetry series (curated by John Farris) which included beat poet Jack Micheline, and poet/playwright Amiri Baraka.
 They put together many beautiful “Alchemical Evenings” featuring the fabulous and unique performers who where around at that time.
 They also occupied the New York Theatre Ensemble building on E. 4 St. (now the Duo Theatre) for a year, where they ran Artists Present Artists, a series of music, film, theatre, and dance.